 High fructose corn syrup

 What is it?
-HFCS is a sugar-based sweetener that burst into life due to pure economics.
+A sugar-based sweetener which burst into life due to pure economics.
 Farmers receiving corn subsidies once had so much lying around in piles that they invented a factory process to extract sugar from them.

 HFCS consumption skyrocketed during the 1970s, and rose more gradually until the year 2000.
 Because of its cheapness, HFCS pops up everywhere, from hot dogs to protein shakes, to cookies and milk chocolate.
-55% of sweeteners are now made from corn starch.

 Is it safe for acne?
 No!
 HFCS is second only to agave nectar in the ranks of acne-causing nightmares.
-The name reveals the truth – a dire glucose to fructose ratio of approximately 45:55.
-The raw corn starch is actually mostly glucose, but factory processes convert some of the molecules to fructose to make the syrup sweetener.
+The name reveals the truth – a poor glucose to fructose ratio of approximately 45:55.
+The raw corn starch is actually mostly glucose, but intense factory processes convert some of the molecules to fructose to make the syrup sweetener.
 One brand available, called HFCS 90, contains 90% fructose.

 Aspartame